MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 ### Scheduled messages

 When using proactive messaging to send scheduled messages to users, verify that your time zone is updated to their time zone.
-This ensures that the messages are delivered to the users at the relevant time.
+It ensures that the messages are delivered to the users at the relevant time.
 Schedule messages generally include:

 * Why is the user receiving the message: Make it easy for your users to understand the reason for which they are receiving the message.
 * What can user do next: Users can take the required action based on the message content.